Onimusha: Plot

-Main Characters
+Main characters

-Samanosuke Akechi (明智 左馬之介 秀満 Akechi Samanosuke Hidemitsu), later also known under the moniker Tenkai Nankōbō during his appearance in Onimusha: Dawn of Dreams, is the main protagonist of the first and third installments in the Onimusha series: Onimusha: Warlords for the PlayStation 2, Xbox and Windows, and Onimusha 3: Demon Siege for the PlayStation 2 and Windows.
-He also appears as a supporting playable character in the fourth game Onimusha: Dawn of Dreams, and as one of the combatants in Onimusha: Blade Warriors, both on the PlayStation 2.
+Samanosuke Akechi (明智 左馬之介 秀満 Akechi Samanosuke Hidemitsu), later also known under the moniker Tenkai Nankōbō during his appearance in Onimusha: Dawn of Dreams, is the main protagonist of the first and third installments in the Onimusha series: Onimusha: Warlords and Onimusha 3: Demon Siege.
+He also appears as a supporting playable character in the fourth game Onimusha: Dawn of Dreams, and as one of the combatants in Onimusha: Blade Warriors.
 He is loosely based on the historical figure, Akechi Hidemitsu.
 His in-game model is based and voiced by Takeshi Kaneshiro.
 Samanosuke is the only character to appear in all four mainline Onimusha games.
 He appears in Onimusha 2 in a flashback drawing.

-Jūbei Yagyū is the main hero of Onimusha 2: Samurai's Destiny.
+Jūbei Yagyū is the main protagonist of Onimusha 2: Samurai's Destiny.
 As the first leader of the Yagyū clan seen in the series and originator of Shin-in style sword combat, he was born as Sougen but later given the name Jūbei as a child, a tradition which would continue as seen with his granddaughter.
 His father was the late Head of the Yagyū clan, who was seduced and had a child by a woman who disappeared shortly thereafter.
-Jūbei never knew his mother, but does meet his mother during the events of Onimusha 2: Samurai's Destiny.
+Jūbei never knew his mother, but does meet his mother during the events of Samurai's Destiny.
 His in-game character is modeled after late Japanese actor Matsuda Yusaku.

 Hideyasu "Sōki" Yūki is the main protagonist in Onimusha: Dawn of Dreams.
-He was the biological son of Ieyasu Tokugawa and a warrior who possesses the dark power of the Oni.
-He goes by many names besides Sōki and Hideyasu Yuki; Blue Demon and Oni of the Ash.
+He is the biological son of Ieyasu Tokugawa and a warrior who possesses the dark power of the Oni.
+He goes by many names besides Sōki and Hideyasu Yuki: Blue Demon and Oni of the Ash.
 Having Lamentation, his prized broadsword he learned about Hideyoshi's insidious scheme, he sets out on a journey to burn the Genma trees and defeat the Genma running rampant across the land.
-He is the first Onimusha main character to not be modeled after a actor.
-He is also the only main character to be killed, dying at the end of Onimusha: Dawn of Dreams after sacrificing himself to destroy the Oni Star.
-Soki has appeared as a playable character in Tatsunoko vs. Capcom: Ultimate All-Stars.
+He is the first Onimusha main character to not be modeled after an actor.
+He is also the only main character to be killed, dying at the end of Dawn of Dreams after sacrificing himself to destroy the Oni Star.
+Soki has appeared as a playable character in Tatsunoko vs. Capcom.